 BC is no stranger to some of the creepiest buildings and areas in Canada.
 From abandoned mental hospitals to forgotten logging and mining towns, you will never have an issue giving yourself the willies in this province.
 And, the Buntzen Lake Powerhouses are no exception.

-Located just an hour north of Vancouver, this pair of powerhouses were originally built to power the city’s streetcars.
+Located just an hour north of Vancouver, this pair of powerhouses was originally built to power the city’s streetcars.
 Even the story behind the first powerhouse is fraught with intrigue.

 Back at the turn of the 20th century, electricity was still a pretty novel thing, and the majority of it came from steam power.
 In 1897, the BCERC (precursor of BC Hydro) was set up, and went about figuring out a way to supply Vancouver’s electrical needs.